springfall2008/batpred/docs/install.md

 2. Although the upgrade steps are low risk, take a full backup of Home Assistant before starting

 3. [Install the Predbat add-on](#predbat-add-on-install):
-    - Add the predbat add-on to the list of Repositories in the add-on store
+    - Add the Predbat add-on to the list of Repositories in the add-on store
     - Install the Predbat add-on
     - But **do not** start it - *yet*